elixir-lang/elixir-lang.github.com/getting-started/mix-otp/dynamic-supervisor.markdown

 The test is similar to "removes bucket on exit" except that we are being a bit more harsh by sending `:shutdown` as the exit reason instead of `:normal`.
 If a process terminates with a reason different than `:normal`, all linked processes receive an EXIT signal, causing the linked process to also terminate unless they are trapping exits.

-Since the bucket terminated, the registry went away with it, and our test fails when trying to `GenServer.call/3` it:
+Since the bucket terminated, the registry also stopped, and our test fails when trying to `GenServer.call/3` it:

 ```
   1) test removes bucket on crash (KV.RegistryTest)